moneil/DSKTool/README.md

 The DSKTOOL uses 3LO and as such requires a Learn account and use is restricted based on Learn account privileges (only Users with Admin accounts may post record updates).

-**Note**: This is an open source community project and *is not supported or sponsored by Blackboard Inc.*
+**Note**: This is an open source community project and *is not supported or sponsored by Blackboard Inc.*.
+Pull requests welcome!
+Make a fork and share your work back to the project.

 ## Release Notes
 ### v1.0 (07/26/2020)